Home » Best Forex Brokers in April 2026 » ASIC (Australia) Regulated Forex Brokers

 Yes.
 If a broker has obtained authorization to operate from ASIC, the brand must apply negative balance protection to all of its retail trading accounts.
 That way, traders who make use of leverage will not be able to accumulate losses that exceed their deposit balance.

-You might also be interested in exploring these top forex brokers:
+You might also be interested in exploring forex brokers regulated by other institutions

 BrokerLicense NumberTrading PlatformsMax Leverage (Retail)Trustpilot Score